Vellikizhamai Viratham: Production

 Vellikizhamai Viratham is the directorial debut of R. Thyagarajan.
-Kamal Haasan worked under K.Thangappan as his dance assistant.
+Kamal Haasan worked under K. Thangappan as his dance assistant.
 The film's story was written by Sandow Chinnappa Thevar inspired from the films The Shadow of the Cat and Cult of the Cobra who initially created a plot revolving around a child and snake since Thyagarajan wanted romance, a new plot was formed.
 Thyagarajan revealed sound overlapping system technology was used in the film.
+Thyagarajan initially wanted to film in black-and-white; however Chinnappa Thevar insisted him to film in colour.
+15 cobras were bought specially for this film.